tracn03/EC463_Team_16_Sailing/README.md

 ## Project Description
-The goal of this project is to develop an autonomous sailing research vessel for long-duration environmental monitoring missions.
+BO-AT an autonomous sailing research vessel for long-duration environmental monitoring missions.
 We're building a wind-powered platform with GPS waypoint navigation, partnering with Woods Hole Oceanographic Institution to deploy RF transmitters for NOAA weather radar calibration.
+The design includes a 4' long monohull, removable weighted keel for easy transport, and a 130W thruster for failsafe operation.

 Deliverables include:
 - An intermediate, motor driven vessel, prototype [COMPLETED 12/06/2025]